yonatanam/grclient/README.md

 =============================
 Use refactoring instead of renaming : Alt+Shift+R

 Use CTRL+SHIFT+P to find matching bracket

 Use //TODO <text here> to add a flag of tood in eclipse

+To make a GUI window open at the center of the screen - use frame.setLocationRelativeTo(null);